opencomponents/oc/README.md

 oc dev .
 3030
 ```

-Then you want to create a blank html page to start playing with it and see how it looks:
+Then you may want to create a blank html page to start playing with it and see how it looks:
 ```html
 <html>
   <head>